smithy-lang/smithy-dafny/codegen/README.md

-3. Create a `smithy-build.json` file with the following contents, substituting "smithy.example#ExampleService" with the name of the service to generate a client for:
+3. Create a `smithy-build.json` file with the following contents, substituting "smithy.example#ExampleService" with the name of the service to generate a client for, and specifying the set of target languages to support in the generated client (currently limited to "dotnet" and/or "java"):

    ```json
     {